OP-LoRA: The Blessing of Dimensionality: Additional Results

 \subsection{A Matrix Factorization Case Study}

-To study MLP overparameterization, we design a controlled matrix factorization experiment comparing MLP-generated low-rank matrices \( A \) and \( B \) with freely learned parameter matrices.
-This experimental setup allows us to systematically investigate the convergence behavior, gradient stability, and sensitivity to hyperparameters, offering insights into the practical advantages of OP-LoRA.
+To verify that the gradient properties of MLP over-parameterization results in observable changes, we design a controlled matrix factorization experiment comparing MLP-generated low-rank matrices \( A \) and \( B \) with freely learned parameter matrices and measure convergence and gradients.

 Matrix factorization decomposes a target matrix \( M \in \mathbb{R}^{m \times n} \) into two lower-dimensional matrices, \( A \in \mathbb{R}^{r \times n} \) and \( B \in \mathbb{R}^{m \times r} \), where \( r \) is the latent dimension or rank.
 This decomposition allows us to approximate \( M \) by \( BA \).
 It can be solved exactly with SVD, or as in our study, one can use gradient descent to minimize the reconstruction error: